pfeerick/edgetx/5-ways-to-flash-EdgeTX-for-the-hardcore.md

    Benefit: can use DFU or bootloader mode.
 Flashing in DFU mode can also fix a "bricked" radio when bootloader does not run.
    Downside: need to untick "Check hardware compatibility" when flashing EdgeTX for now

-3. **Copy EdgeTX binary to SD card FIRMWARE subfolder** and use running OpenTX to flash the EdgeTX bootloader and then use EdgeTX bootloader to flash EdgeTX binary
+3. **Copy EdgeTX binary to SD card FIRMWARE subfolder** and use running OpenTX first to flash the EdgeTX bootloader and then use EdgeTX bootloader to flash EdgeTX binary
    Benefit: one of the most robust ways to flash, does not need any special drivers or software on your PC/Mac.
    Downside: two step process and your radio needs to at least run OpenTX.
 This method cannot be used to "un-brick" your radio if bootloader is damaged.